Paradise (Kaci Battaglia album)

 Paradise is the debut album by American singer Kaci Battaglia.
-Released on June 21, 2001 it was only released in the United Kingdom.
+It was first released in the United Kingdom on June 12, 2001.
+In 2002, the album was re-released with the title I'm Not Anybody's Girl.

 Selling nearly 10,000 copies in its first week, the album debuted at number 47 on the UK Albums Chart.
-To date the album has sold nearly 100,000 copies in the UK alone, but only around 20,000 internationally.
-In 2002, the album was re-released, under the name I'm Not Anybody's Girl.
-The re-release spawned a new single, titled the same, which had some success on the UK Singles Chart.
+To date the album has sold nearly 100,000 copies in the UK, but only around 20,000 more internationally.
+It included several successful singles, including the title track and a cover of "I Think I Love You".

-Paradise also spawned several successful singles.
-The album's title track was released as the lead single, and Kaci's debut single in March 2001.
-It has become a major hit on musical chart in the UK, peaking at number 11 on the official UK Singles Chart.
-"Tu Amor" was released as the second single, and became Battaglia's second Top 40 hit in the UK.
-Other singles released include "Intervention Divine" and a cover of The Partridge Family's hit single "I Think I Love You", which became Kaci's first top 10 hit on the UK singles chart.

 Background

 At age 11, Battaglia independently released A Thousand Stars, an album that was produced by her mother, Donna.
-A portion of the proceeds from A Thousand Stars went to help a housing project for the less fortunate.
+A portion of the proceeds from A Thousand Stars were donated to a housing project.
 Battaglia began looking for a recording contract when she was eleven years old, due to the success of her independent album.

-She caught the eye of record producer Joel Diamond after Kaci's mom called and asked Diamond to audition her daughter.
-Diamond put up his own money to record her.
-After being turned down by over 20 record labels with the demo "Paradise", Mike Curb called Joel Diamond months after receiving the recording and told him that he wanted to sign Kaci to Curb Records.
+She caught the eye of record producer Joel Diamond, who used his own money to record her.
+After Battaglia was turned down by over 20 record labels with the demo "Paradise", Mike Curb called Joel Diamond months after receiving the recording and told him that he wanted to sign Kaci to Curb Records.

-Her debut single "Paradise" was released in 2001 and hit number 11 in the United Kingdom.
-The single was followed by "I Think I Love You".
-In 2003, she teamed up with a Japanese photographer and released a photo book entitled, Kaci: I'm a Singer.
-This photo book is filled with pictures of Kaci in her hometown of Clearwater, Florida.
-The book was released in 2007 exclusively in Japan, along with a re-release of Paradise.